codeit-ninja/COH_Opponent_Bot/README.md

 This COH_Opponent_Bot is a Company of Heroes (COH) Opponent Chat Bot that uses a simple python socket partial implementation of the IRC protocol for twitch.tv

 For use with COH 1 only.
+(For Windows, tested only on Windows 10)

 This program is for people who stream/broadcast COH1 games on twitch.tv to provide COH opponents information to their viewers: